Codeway-js/numbercomplexcalculator/README.md

 # numbercomplexecalculator
 ## description
-it is a calculator for complexe numcer
+it is a calculator for complexe number
 ## documentation
 for create a complexe number use
 ```js